elastic/logstash/CONTRIBUTING.md

 All contributions are welcome: ideas, patches, documentation, bug reports, complaints, etc!

+If you want to be rewarded for your contributions, sign up for the [Elastic Contributor Program](https://www.elastic.co/community/contributor).
+Each time you make a valid contribution, you’ll earn points that increase your chances of winning prizes and being recognized as a top contributor.

 Programming is not a required skill, and there are many ways to help out!
 It is more important to us that you are able to contribute.